 The sheep’s fleece adjusted to the merciless subarctic climate in the process of more than eleven hundred winter times.
 Its pelage consists of two hair types.
 The outer coat is long and kind of shiny which makes it sturdy and water-repellant.
-Meanwhile the undercoat is fine and soft, almost mohair-like and insulates excellent against cold.
+Meanwhile, the undercoat is fine and soft, almost mohair-like, and insulates excellently against cold.

 Another special characteristic of the Icelandic sheep is its natural coloration.
-Besides the prevelant white there can be found three other basic colours: black, grey and brown.
+Besides the prevalent white there can be found three other basic colors: black, grey, and brown.
 These rich earthy colors give the wool its typical look.

 Nowadays, also dyed Icelandic Wool is available in addition to the natural colors.
-The company Istex, where I receive my Icelandic wool from, sets great value on environmetal-friendly dyeing, so the Icelandic Wool is dyed with acid based colors.
+The company Istex, where I receive my Icelandic wool from, sets great value on environmental-friendly dyeing, so the Icelandic Wool is dyed with acid-based colors.

-Also the dyed varations show their own color characteristics since there is no uniform color, but different nuances on the wool.
+Also, the dyed variations show their own color characteristics since there is no uniform color, but different nuances on the wool.

-For Icelandic Wool only the best varieties are used.
-The row wool is purchased from farmers, then selected by experts and afterwards cleaned in different laundries all over Iceland.
+For Icelandic Wool, only the best varieties are used.
+The row wool is purchased from farmers, then selected by experts, and afterward cleaned in different laundries all over Iceland.
 In the further processing of the wool detergent and other chemicals are reduced to a minimum, in order to maintain the natural fats of the fiber, since these fats are the reason why Icelandic Wool is so warm, featherweight and water-repellant like nature intended it to be.
 And not until then, the wool with the best quality gets selected and is being spun to LOPI yarn.

 Five different yarn strengths